-HUMS 120 Survey OF Chemical Dependency
+HUMS 120 Survey Of Chemical Dependency

 Provides an understanding of addiction as a primary disease along with theoretical models.
 An overview of the impacts alcohol and drugs have on society historically, and currently.
-Cultural differenc-
+Cultural differences with emphasis on Native American responses to this disease are provided.
+(3 CR) (NE)